J4TPlays/FilEncrypt-Server/README.md

 ### Version 3.X

+#### 3.0.2
+- fixed a fatal issue where the client would crash every time it would find an empty message.
+Empty messages will now be replaced with `[?]`

 #### 3.0.1
 - fixed the issue when typing `/dc` where the server would constantly add your previous message.
 The command will now close down your instance of the server.
 The `/dc` command **may** be removed in version 3.1, depending on its requirement now that the "X" button will send a disconnect message.
 - added a label to top left displaying the chat server's version